 1. Public Speaking

-Your main duty as an FM is to be a leader.
+Your main duty as a facility manager is to be a leader.
 A great leader knows their material well and is able to convey their message to those around them.
 Whether you are speaking to the CEO about the direction of the company or inspiring your team about upcoming projects, you will often find yourself on the podium.

 Learning to be a good public speaker is a practiced skill that requires an air of confidence and knowledge about the subject matter.
 While a little bit of nervousness can prove beneficial, too much can hinder your success; so sharpening this skill will prove to be invaluable.
 If public speaking is not your strong suit, Toastmasters International has a wealth of information on their website (they also hold workshops) on everything from public speaking tips to speech writing techniques.
 With a little work and preparation even the most introverted can shine in the public speaking arena.